Carbon Monoxide (CO) FAQ

 - If you have a fireplace, keep it in good repair.
 Clean your fireplace chimney and flue every year.

 - Use caution when working with solvents in a closed area.
 Methylene chloride, a solvent commonly found in paint and varnish removers, can break down (metabolize) into carbon monoxide when inhaled.
 Exposure to methylene chloride can cause carbon monoxide poisoning.When working with solvents at home, use them only outdoors or in well-ventilated areas.
 Carefully read the instructions and follow the safety precautions on the label.

 A furnace heat exchanger is a combination of one or more chambers or “cells” where the air in your home gets heated.
-The heat exchanger is designed as a barrier, it’s job is to contain a 3300 degree fire*, transmit the heat to an occupied living space, and vent the toxic combustion by-products to the outdoors, without harming anyone. (*Approximate temperature of burning natural gas.)
+The heat exchanger is designed as a barrier, its job is to contain a 3300 degree fire*, transmit the heat to an occupied living space, and vent the toxic combustion by-products to the outdoors, without harming anyone. (*Approximate temperature of burning natural gas.)
 But if your heat exchanger has a crack or hole in it your furnace must be condemned unsafe for operation as it can cause sickness, even death from carbon monoxide poisoning.
 Learn more about CO FAQ.

 PDM has been going the extra mile for 137 years.

 We’re dedicated to doing things the tried-and-true way.
 It’s gotten us this far.
 We see no reason to change it now.
 That’s the PDM difference.
 Contact the oldest local heating contractor for trusted advice, neat service and guaranteed repair in the greater Bolingbrook, Joliet, New Lenox, Lockport and Plainfield, IL area.
 Learn more about PDM Heating.
 Call 815-207-4111.Best Air Purification Ideas » « Air Duct Cleaning You Can Trust